Major Themes

 Answer honestly as there are no correct or incorrect answers.
 It is best if you do not think about each question too long, as this could lead you to the wrong conclusion.

-Once you have completed all 36 statements (12 statements in three sections), total your score in the spaces provided.
+Once you have completed all 36 statements (12 statements in three sections), total your score in the spaces provided below.

 Section One - Visual

 _____ 2.
-When talking to someone else I have the hardest time handling those who do not maintain good eye contact with me.
+When talking to someone else I have a difficult time understanding those who do not maintain good eye contact with me.

 _____ 3.
 I make lists and notes because I remember things better if I write them down.

 _____ 4.
-When reading a novel I pay a lot of attention to passages picturing the clothing, description, scenery, setting, etc.
+When reading a novel, I pay a lot of attention to passages that help me to picture the clothing, description, scenery, setting, etc.

 _____ 5.
-I need to write down directions so that I may remember them.
+I need to write down directions so that I can remember them.

 _____ 6.
 I need to see the person I am taking to in order in order to keep my attention focused on the subject.

 _____ 8.
-When I am at a party, one of the things I love to do is stand back and "people-watch."
+When I am at a party, one of the things I love to do is stand back and observe the people.

 _____ 9.
 When recalling information I can see it in my mind and remember where I saw it.